HARZE12/DorkHunter/README.md

 ## 📖 About
-**DorkHunter** is a Python-based tool that automates **Google Dorking** queries.
-It helps penetration testers, bug bounty hunters, and security researchers quickly gather search results with optional output logging.

-⚠️ **Disclaimer:** Use this tool only for **ethical security testing**.
-The author is **not responsible** for any misuse.
+*DorkHunter* is a powerful and user-friendly Python tool for automating Google Dorking.
+It helps security researchers, penetration testers, and developers collect search results for advanced Google queries (dorks).
+Run a single query or larger pulls, rotate user-agents, and optionally save all findings to a file for later analysis.

 ---